drilus/react-papaparse/README.md

 - Easy to use
 - One of the only parsers that correctly handles line-breaks and quotations
-- Read CSV to Array
+- Read CSV to JSON
 - Integration to get files from `<input type="file">` using `inputRef`
+- [Header row support][Header row support]

 ## Road map

-- Read JSON to CSV and CSV to JSON
 - Auto-detect delimiter
 - Download remote files
 - Stream local and remote files ( large files )
 - Multi-threaded
-- Header row support
 - Type conversion
 - Skip commented lines
 - Pause, resume, abort
+- Read JSON to CSV

 ## Install